 In our 9th medium-term business plan, the Company has set "management rooted in ESG and SDGs" as one of its basic policies, and is promoting management strategies that include "building business processes that incorporate the principles of ESG and SDGs," "steering management based on dialogue with stakeholders," and "investment strategies that aim for a carbon-free society.
 The Company is also committed to strengthening its human resources, and has established an in-house university and other systems that allow employees to continue to improve themselves, and are working to enhance our human capital and foster an organization that continues to learn.

-The Company will disclose information on sustainability as appropriate through the "Sustainability" page on its website, which was launched in October 2021.
+The Company will disclose information on sustainability as appropriate through the "Sustainabilit y(https://www/hanwa.co.jp/en/csr/)" page on its website.